 ICI is based on the belief that we share an ethical commitment to further intercultural work that has been shown to contribute to better understanding and reduced conflict among people of different cultures.
 In addition to sponsoring intercultural institutes as part of this mission, ICI maintains an extensive research library available year-round for intercultural scholars and practitioners, conducts a graduate degree program and a certificate program, provides referrals and information on intercultural topics, maintains an assessment center, and supports professional activities in the field.

-ICI has an academic relationship with Portland State University, which offers credit for Summer Institute courses.
-Portland State University and ICI also collaborate to offer an Intercultural Training Certificate.
-In addition, ICI has professional partnerships with the Kozai Group, Cultural Detective®, and Aperian Global.
+ICI offers an Intercultural Training Certificate, and has professional partnerships with the Kozai Group, Cultural Detective®, and Aperian Global.